RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Abstract

 \section{Abstract}

-Generating controllable and interactive indoor scenes is fundamental to applications in game development, architectural visualization, and embodied AI training.
-Yet existing approaches either handle a narrow range of input modalities or rely on stochastic processes that hinder controllability.
-To overcome these limitations, we introduce RoomPilot, a unified framework that parses diverse multi-modal inputs— textual descriptions or CAD floor plans—into an Indoor Domain-Specific Language (IDSL) for indoor structured scene generation.
-The key insight is that a well-designed IDSL can act as a shared semantic representation, enabling coherent, high-quality scene synthesis from any single modality while maintaining interaction semantics.
-In contrast to conventional procedural methods that produce visually plausible but functionally inert layouts, RoomPilot leverages a curated dataset of interaction-annotated assets to synthesize environments exhibiting realistic object behaviors.
-Extensive experiments further validate its strong multi-modal understanding, fine-grained controllability in scene generation, and superior physical consistency and visual fidelity, marking a significant step toward general-purpose controllable 3D indoor scene generation.
+Generating controllable indoor scenes is fundamental to applications in game development, architectural visualization, and embodied AI.
+However, existing approaches either support a limited input modalities or rely on implicit generation processes that hinder precise control over scene structure and semantics.
+To address these limitations, we introduce RoomPilot, a unified framework for controllable indoor scene synthesis from multi-modal inputs, including textual descriptions and CAD floor plans.
+RoomPilot maps heterogeneous inputs into an Indoor Domain-Specific Language (IDSL), which serves as a structured and interpretable semantic representation for describing indoor scenes.
+Built upon IDSL, RoomPilot presents a hierarchical synthesis pipeline that progressively organizes scenes at the building, room, and object levels, promoting structural coherence and functional consistency across multi-room layouts.
+Moreover, RoomPilot constructs a curated asset dataset with rich semantic annotations to support high-quality scene synthesis, improving visual realism and appearance consistency.
+Extensive experiments demonstrate effective multi-modal understanding, fine-grained controllability in scene generation, and improved physical consistency and visual fidelity, marking a significant step toward controllable 3D indoor scene synthesis.
+Code and model will be available.